davecranwell/davecranwell.github.io/_posts/2021-04-28-raspberry-pi-telephone-caller-id.md

 ---
 published: true
 title: Scam protection using a Raspberry Pi to perform caller ID and risk-assess incoming calls
+description: A Raspberry Pi-enabled caller ID device which checks incoming landline calls against databases of known malicious callers, and displays the danger of the incomming caller on a web interface.
 layout: post
 ---